-The First National Bank Of Wyandotte in Kansas printed $92,600 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1871 and stopped printing money in 1878, which equals a 8 year printing period.
-That is obviously a very short period of time.
+The First National Bank Of Wyandotte in Michigan printed $176,160 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1924 and stopped printing money in 1933, which equals a 10 year printing period.
+That is actually quite brief in terms of bank existence.
 During its life, The First National Bank Of Wyandotte issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Wyandotte was located in Wyandotte County.
-It was assigned charter number 1840.
+For the record, The First National Bank Of Wyandotte was located in Wayne County.
+It was assigned charter number 12616.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com